Ever walked back to your bike to find it’s not there? Avoid that awful sinking feeling with some smart security.

 On the move, you’ll need a lighter chain you can keep with you.
 Again, look for Sold Secure or similar ratings.

 At home, chain your bike to a good ground anchor.
-Set it in reinforced concrete or screw in using non-removable bolts, eg with steel-ball inserts.
+Set it in reinforced concrete or screw in using non-removable bolts (for example with steel-ball inserts).